Vectorworks/developer-worksheets/README.md

 ## Worksheet Criteria

-For details about how to specify criteria such as the object type, class, or visibility, refer to the following page: [Search Criteria Format](Search%20Criteria%20Format.md).
+For details about how to specify criteria such as the object type, class, or visibility, refer to the following page: [Search Criteria Format](Articles/Search%20Criteria%20Format.md).

+## Worksheet Scripting

+Sometimes the report is so complex that simple worksheet functions are not enough.
+You can use [Worksheet Scripting](Articles/Worksheet%20Scripting.md) to report anything from the drawing.

 ## Version Information